ManuelBuilder/sdc/README.md

 super dev camp

 This is the official repo of the SDC.
-SDC is a mentorship programs aimed at persons intrested in switching from other careers to IT.
+SDC is an in-person mentorship programs aimed at people intrested in switching from other careers to IT.
 The classes are engaging with a lot of live demonstrations and simple assignmments.

 The goal is to build confidence by simplifying the technologies.